समस्थितिः / Samasthitiḥ

 10. Tadasana Teaches us How to Bring Meditation Into Everyday Life.

 Tadasana is a powerful meditation pose because it helps us to bring a meditative quality into the regular actions of ordinary life.
-It is very common in the Zen Buddhist tradition to practice standing meditation for this very reason.
+It is very common in the Zen Buddhist tradition to practice standing medi

-Stand at the front of your mat with your feet together.
-The big toes should be touching.
-Ideally, the heel should be touching as well, but for certain body types, it will be more comfortable to have them remain slightly apart.
+Stand with feet hip-width distance apart with toes pointing forward.
+A more traditional alternative is to have the feet together with the big toes touching.
+Ideally, the heels should be touching as well, but for certain body types, it will be more comfortable to have them remain slightly apart.
+Take deep breaths throughout.

-If the balance is an issue, it is acceptable to have the feet hip-width apart at the beginning.
+If the balance is an issue, it is acceptable to have the feet hip-distance apart at the beginning.
 After you start to master the posture, the balance will naturally improve, and you should be able to bring the feet together.
+Subtle modifications can help improve balance for beginners.

-The most important part of Tadasana is the even distribution of the weight between both feet, and between the four corners of the feet themselves.
-Focus on the sensations occurring on the bottoms of the feet; the weight should be in the center of the heel, the outside of the foot, and the balls of the feet, particularly the mound of the big toe.
+The most important part of Tadasana is the even distribution of the weight between both feet and between the four corners of the feet themselves.
+Focus on the sensations occurring on the bottoms of the feet; the weight should be in the center of the heels, the outside of the foot, and the balls of the feet, particularly the mound of the big toe.

-Lift the toes up and spread them before placing them back down on the floor.
+Lift the toes and spread them before placing them back down on the floor.
 Pressing down through the big toe mound and the outside of the foot will create a strong arch through the feet.
+Make sure to keep feet hip-distance apart and keep breathing.
+Maintain body awareness and relax.

 Engage through the quadriceps muscles at the front of the upper leg.
 This will lift the kneecap and prevent the legs from hyperextending.

-Start to tilt the pelvis so that the tailbone moves down and slightly forward and the top of the pelvis moves back and slightly down.
-Maintain a neutral position in the pelvis so that there is a sense of gentle extension in the lower spine.
+Start to tilt the pelvis so that the tailbone moves down and slightly forward, and the top of the pelvis moves back and slightly down.
+Maintain a neutral position in the pelvis, so there is a sense of gentle extension in the lower spine.

 Expand through the chest and upper back at the same time.
 The chest should lift without puffing forward.
 Maintain as much length in the spine as possible.
 Try not to arch the back.

-Roll the shoulders down and back.
+The crown of your head should extend towards the ceiling as you roll the shoulders down and back.
 Try not to pinch the shoulder blades together.
+Instead, release your shoulder blades down your back.
 Keep a sense of subtle expansion through the upper back.
+Raise your arms overhead the ears with palms facing each other.

-The arms will remain at the sides, held straight with gentle engagement through the muscles of the arm.
+Let your arms hang naturally with the elbows slightly bent and the palms facing forward.
 Hold the head slightly back, with the chin level with the floor and the gaze straight ahead.

-Maintain the posture and experiment with subtle changes in the pose to observe the effects they have on the body both physically and energetically.
+Maintain the posture and experiment with subtle modifications in the pose to observe their physical and energetic effects on the body.
+You can ask your yoga teacher which variations you can create.

 Mental Benefits of Tadasana or Mountain Pose